Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 	"AfterMiddlewareExample" => \App\Middleware\AfterExampleMiddleware::class,
 ]
 ```
+<div class="warnMsg"></div>

-> You will need to make sure your Middleware has its own key and full class name here, otherwise Polyel won't know which class to use when the time comes.
+<div class="warnMsg">You will need to make sure your Middleware has its own key and full class name here, otherwise Polyel won't know which class to use when the time comes.</div>

 ### Global Middleware